-(pedagogical, scientific and research in the humanities) and creative activities carried out by CUNY faculty and staff.
+The PSC-CUNY grant program was established by the Professional Staff Congress of CUNY.
+It is one of the largest internal grant program within CUNY, and most if not all colleges (both community colleges and senior colleges) in the CUNY system participate in this program.
+It funds all types of research (pedagogical, scientific and research in the humanities) and creative activities carried out by CUNY faculty and staff.
 This program provides seed funding for the pursuit of activities that could later become part of an external grant request and also funds activities that do not require large sums of money and may not be suitable for federal grants.
 It is also a good program for new QCC faculty or new grant writing faculty to become familiar with grant submission procedures, the services of the OGSP, and working with the Research Foundation.

 The broad scope of this grant program's funding mandate makes it a particularly useful vehicle for comparing the grant-seeking and grant-receiving activities of QCC faculty compared to faculty in other CUNY community colleges, as they all apply for PSC-CUNY grants.
 While the data for PSC-CUNY cycles 45-48 (FY 2014-FY 2017) show a similar performance drop in FY 2016, QCC's overall performance still managed to top CUNY community colleges.
 QCC averaged significantly more submissions to the PSC-CUNY grant program (avg./yr. = 62) than other CUNY community colleges (avg./yr. = 34).
 Over the same period, QCC's average success rate (grants awarded/grants submitted) was higher than that of the average for other CUNY community colleges (67% vs 62%).
-In addition, for two out of the four years, QCC both submitted more grant applications and obtained more awards than any other CUNY community colleges.
-The average total dollar amount for all PSC-CUNY grants awarded to QCC faculty significantly surpassed the average total dollar amount awarded to other CUNY community colleges.
+In addition, for two out of the four years, QCC both submitted more grant applications and obtained more awards than any other CUNY community college.
+On average, and for each of the four years examined, the total dollar amount for all PSC-CUNY grants awarded to QCC faculty significantly surpassed the average total dollar amount awarded to other CUNY community colleges.
 The average total dollar amount awarded to QCC over the four-year period was \$154,464 per year, compared to other CUNY community colleges at \$84,067 per year.
 By the FY 2019 round, QCC had submitted 59 PSC-CUNY applications and been awarded 47, bringing QCC to its highest award rate of 80%.